tc39/notes/meetings/2018-09/sept-26.md

 DW: The never gotten any request to change the export ordering.
 In some sense the ordering could be immaterial, but the be some clarifying semantics between the two options.

-TOD: There doesn't seem to be any semantic ambiguity.
+TDE: There doesn't seem to be any semantic ambiguity.
 What is the problematic aspect then?

 BM: I don't have a strong opinion on the ordering, but I do have a problem with the reasoning for "export is a modifier".
 It's not.